 Officially, I learned to read when I was five, by looking on as a babysitter read me a “Dick, Jane and Sally” book or some such intellectual tome.
 (Actually, it started long before that when I figured out the words “OFF” and “ON” by looking at light switches.
 I would nearly drive Mom crazy turning a light off and on so I could read both sides of the switch.)
 Mom had spent time reading to me, too — possibly to keep me away from the light switches.
 I knew there was a connection between the words I heard and the ones printed on the page, and that day with the babysitter, it just came together.

-Sometime during the spring of my fourth grade year, a dreadful thought occurred to me: at the rate I was going, one day I would run out of books.
+Sometime during my fourth grade year, a dreadful thought occurred to me: at the rate I was going, one day I would run out of books.
 I decided then that I must write some books, too.
 I figured that if everyone who loves to read would write a few books, then maybe we would not run out after all.
 So I sat down to write a story.
 In my naivete I thought writing was just like reading, where you just start and then see where the story goes.
 I decided on a “ghost story.”
 But after a rousing sentence or two, I realized that I had no clue where I was going or what would happen, and no idea how to make a story.
 It petered out after a couple of paragraphs.

-About that time my current freelancing opportunity dropped into my lap, so now I get to write professionally.
 It was quite the long way around, but here I am.

 And I still read every chance I get.

 Sometimes, I admit, instead of doing my chores.